 Mr. McCullough is also a composer whose works have been critically acclaimed throughout North America and Europe.
 Routinely sought after for commissions, his works have been described as “powerful and heart-wrenching,” “mystically beautiful” and “remarkably inspirational.”

-Previously, Mr. McCullough was the founder and music director of two Norfolk-based choruses: the Virginia Chorale, which remains the State of Virginia’s only professional choral ensemble, and the Virginia Symphony Orchestra Chorus.
-Holding bachelor’s degrees in organ and vocal performance from Stetson University and master’s degrees in sacred music and vocal performance from Southern Methodist University, his diverse experience – as a conductor, music director, composer and clinician – gives him valuable insights into the needs and abilities of all variety of choirs.
-A native of Jacksonville, Mr. McCullough now resides in Atlantic Beach and his music can be found at www.donaldmccullough.com.
+Previously, McCullough was the founder and music director of two Norfolk-based choruses: the Virginia Chorale and the Virginia Symphony Orchestra Chorus.
+He holds bachelor’s degrees in organ and vocal performance from Stetson University and master’s degrees in sacred music and vocal performance from Southern Methodist University.
+A native of Jacksonville, Fla., he recently moved to Atlantic Beach, FL, to focus on his expanding composing career.